andrewdear/typscript-react-node-module-base/README.md

-### This is a starting place for creating a npm module
+### This is a starting place for creating a react npm module

 Simply create your module with this then build using